restfulapi/api-strategy/README.md

     /{application-name}/{tenant-name}/api/{pluralized-resource-name}
 ```

-Specifying the tenant/entity within the URL is recommended over the use of a subdomain since a client institution may refuse to use wildcard DNS entries (e.g., to avoid the higher cost of wildcard SSL certificates versus using standard SSL certificates).
+Specifying the tenant/entity within the URL is recommended over the use of a subdomain if installed at client institutions that may refuse to use wildcard DNS entries (e.g., to avoid the higher cost of wildcard SSL certificates versus using standard SSL certificates).
 Also, wildcard certs are not supported in some older browsers \-- it is the responsibility of the product architect to assess browser requirements.

 Using subdomains to support either multi-tenancy or multi-entity processing (MEP) is also permitted.
-In fact, the use of subdomains is considered a best practice for two primary reasons: First, using a subdomain to specify a tenant/entity allows the URI path to stay consistent across tenants or entities and thus provides for a consistent API across all tenants or entities.
+In fact, the use of subdomains seems to be considered a best practice for two primary reasons: First, using a subdomain to specify a tenant/entity allows the URI path to stay consistent across tenants or entities and thus provides for a consistent API across all tenants or entities.
 Secondly, since the FQDN (fully qualified domain name) references a particular tenant/entity, client applications may be configured to support a specific tenant or entity without needing to know anything about multi-tenancy or MEP.
 Employing subdomains may also facilitate configuration of load balancers and the use of content delivery networks (CDNs).
 Use of subdomains is recommended for hosted solutions.

-Lastly, when an API is intended to be used solely by client applications that are MEP-aware it is permitted to codify the entity using a custom header or directly within representations.
+Lastly, when an API is intended to be used solely by client applications that are tenant-aware it is permitted to codify the entity using a custom header or directly within representations.
 While not recommended for most APIs, some client applications may benefit from more opaque MEP concepts that are propagated across the solution boundaries.

 ####<a id="restdesignpatterns"></a>Understand Common REST Design Patterns
 REST is simple and does not include standards (like the various WS-* standards used with SOAP) which address areas like reliable messaging, asynchronous messaging, or business transactions.
 Consequently, when such support is necessary it must be modeled explicitly by the API designer.